GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 * Initial release of the GN Tsiartas Spin to Win experience.

 == Upgrade Notice ==

+= 1.3.2 =
+Update to revert to the stable 1.2.0 spin behaviour while keeping direct MP3 defaults for the spin and win audio cues.

 = 1.3.1 =
 Update to ensure the correct MP3 cues play while spinning and upon winning, and to stay current with the 1.3.1 metadata bump.